Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ```

 2. The duplicate call inside `multipage.py` was removed to ensure `set_page_config()` is executed only once, and at the appropriate time.

+---

+**Issue 3: Heroku Deployment Slug Size Exceeded 500 MB**

+**What Happened:**

+During deployment to Heroku, the slug size exceeded the 500 MB limit due to unnecessary or heavy packages included in the requirements.txt file.
+Heroku rejected the build because of this limitation.

+**Root Cause:**

+Some libraries like `numba`, `llvmlite`, `wordcloud`, `altair`, and `dacite` were installed in the virtual environment but were not actually used in the project.
+These packages are known to have large binary dependencies, which significantly increased the slug size.

+**Fix:**

+To resolve the issue, I removed all unused or non-essential packages from both the virtual environment and the requirements.txt file, keeping only the necessary dependencies for running the Streamlit dashboard.
+After this optimization, the slug size was reduced below 500 MB, and the deployment succeeded.**

 [Back to top](#table-of-contents)